tonstack/ton-docs/README.md

 We refer to any set of TL-B constructs as TL-B documents.
 A TL-B document usually consists of declarations of types (i.e. their constructors) and functional combinators.
 The declaration of each combinator ends with a semicolon(`;`).

-To explicitly define 32-bit names of combinators, a hash mark (`#`) is added immediately after the combinator’s name, followed by 8 hexadecimal digits.
-In this documentation we will look at an example of how to correctly define a 32-bit combinator name for an internal message in the TON blockchain.

 Here is an example of a possible TL-B document.
 <img alt="tlb structure" src="img/tlb.drawio.svg" width="100%">